Guimoye/cwac-wakeful/README.markdown

 The project itself is set up as an Android library project, in case you wish to use the source code in that fashion.

+**NOTE**: `WakefulIntentService` v0.4.0 and newer requires Android 2.0+, so it can take advantage of `onStartCommand()` for better handling of crashed services.
+Use earlier versions of `WakefulIntentService` if you wish to try to use it on older versions of Android, though this is not supported.

 Usage
 -----
 Any component that wants to send work to a